samanar/type-meter/README.md

 ---

 **Note**: This app runs in the system tray and continues running even when all windows are closed.
 Use the tray menu to quit the application.

+## In memory (cached, not deleted) of @sajadadineh.

+Though you’ve gone offline for now, your spirit still runs in the background processes of this project.